This is a lovely circular walk starting along Upper Burbage Edge and then looping back via Over Owler Tor and Higger Tor.

 Burbage Edge + Higger Tor from Upper Burbage Bridge

 Burbage Edge + Higger Tor walk map© Crown copyright and database rights (2022) OS 002572460 Click for OS online map

 Car parking address: Upper Burbage Bridge car park, Ringinglow Road, Hope Valley, S32 1BR

-This is a relatively small car park, for about 30 spaces.
-There are also a second smaller car park up the road as well as spaces for cars on the road.
+This is a relatively small car park, with about 30 spaces.
+There is also a second smaller car park up the road as well as spaces for cars on the road.

 Woodcroft car park, Longshaw Lodge, S11 7TY.
 This is free for National Trust members.
 Or £3.50 for up to 4 hours and £5.00 for over 4 hours.

 Free parking at Upper Burbage Edge car park